A free web search engine for scientific publications.

 Which databases index the journal?
 For example, is it indexed in Web of Science and/or Scopus?
 And what impact factors or citation analysis does the journal have in Web of Science and/or Scopus?
 How is the journal rated according to the Publication Forum (Julkaisufoorumi, Jufo) and/or Academic Journal Guide (AJG)?

 Peer analysis is a high-quality control measure of research before publication in a journal.
 UlrichsWeb contains general information about journals.
 You can check UlrichsWeb to get the information if an article in a journal undergoes peer review before publishing.
 If the line “Refereed” is indicated with “Yes” on the journal information page in UlrichsWeb, it means that the journal uses peer reviewers in the publication process.

 Predatory publishing is an exploitive academic publishing business model that involves charging publication fees to authors without checking articles’ quality and legitimacy and without providing other editorial and publishing services that legitimate academic journals provide, whether open access or not.

 You can check JournalGuide to see if your target journal is in the JournalGuide whitelist of reputable titles.
-You can also check List of Predatory Journals.
-But note that “[t]he alarming increase in the number of predatory journals (from 1,800 to 8,000 over the period 2010–4) and the exponential growth (from 53,000 to 420,000 between 2010 and 2014) of the articles that they publish (Shen and Björk 2015) have rendered futile any effort to keep white and blacklists updated” (M Ángeles Oviedo-García.
+Note that “[t]he alarming increase in the number of predatory journals (from 1,800 to 8,000 over the period 2010–4) and the exponential growth (from 53,000 to 420,000 between 2010 and 2014) of the articles that they publish (Shen and Björk 2015) have rendered futile any effort to keep white and blacklists updated” (M Ángeles Oviedo-García.
 2021.
 Journal citation reports and the definition of a predatory journal: The case of the Multidisciplinary Digital Publishing Institute (MDPI).
 Research Evaluation, 1-15. https://doi.org/10.1093/reseval/rvab020).